miramor/FYS-STK4155-Applied-Data-Analysis-and-Machine-Learning/README.md

 A confusion matrix with results from SKlearns prediction using SKlearn's SGDClassifier and own implementation is also shown.

-# Water Quality Predicition
+## Project 3: Water Quality Predicition

 In this project we predict the water-potabilty given the data [Water-Potability](https://www.kaggle.com/adityakadiwal/water-potability).
 The data is split into two categories, the water is either potable (1) or non-potable (0).
 Hence, we have a binary classification problem.
-There are a total of $3276$ samples in this set, but $1265$ of these samples have at least one missing feature value.
+There are a total of 3276 samples in this set, but 1265 of these samples have at least one missing feature value.
-We have, for this project, decided to just remove these values since we will still have a total of $2011$ samples.
+We have, for this project, decided to just remove these values since we will still have a total of 2011 samples.
 Predictions are done using a feed forward neural network, decision trees and random forest with bagging and boosting.

-## Feed Forward Neural forward network
+### Feed Forward Neural forward network
-### Self implemented gridsearch
+#### Self implemented gridsearch
 In NNOwn.py, a self-implemented grid search is performed using MLPClassifier.
 For each test, the mean accuracy is calculated using stratified kfold with k=5 folds and the results are displayed either in a heatmap or a simple graph.
 The tests can be run consecutively, using the optimal parameters from the previous searches.